-The IRS utilizes these “collection financial standards” to determine taxpayers’ ability to pay.
-You must have little or no net disposable income—which is the amount left after deducting your total allowable living expenses from your monthly income—to qualify for the hardship program.
+The IRS utilizes these “collection financial standards” so they can determine taxpayers’ ability to pay.
+Specifically, you must have little or no net disposable income—which is the amount left after deducting your total allowable living expenses from your monthly income—to qualify for the hardship program.

 How to Apply for the IRS Hardship Program

-If you think that you meet all the qualifications mentioned above, follow the steps below to start your IRS Hardship Program application.
+If you think you meet all the qualifications mentioned above, then follow the steps below to start your IRS Hardship Program application.

 1. Assess your tax status